MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/custom-code-containers/README.md

 ### Preparation

 You'll need to do a few things prior to getting started:
-* Create a namespace to deploy your containers in
+* Create a namespace to deploy your containers into
-* A repo that you're storing your Docker images in.
+* Create a repo for storing your Docker images.
 I store mine on Docker Hub, but feel free to use whatever suits you.
 * If you're using a container repo that requires you to login/a private repo:
     * Go into Rancher
     * Select your cluster